sebhtml/novigrad/README.md

 # Roadmap

 - implement back-propagation for hidden layers
+- activate matrix in place
+- derive matrix in place
+- avoid transpose and instead implement a matmul with lhs transpose semantics
 - make static embeddings work for megaman dataset
-- output is taken in the last column of softmax (probability of next token)- activate matrix in place
 - add an abstraction for loss
-- derive matrix in place
-- avoid transpose and instead implement a matmul with lhs transpose semantics
 - implement cross-entropy loss
 - embeddings are learned
 - shuffle examples in each epoch